 Eat a balanced diet with regular meals and avoid high sugar snacks.
-For some people with CFS, the elimination of problem foods and environmental chemicals is beneficial.
+For some people with CFS, the elimination of problem foods and environmental chemicals may be beneficial.

-Non-steroidal anti-inflammatory drugs (NSAIDs) can be helpful in relieving pain and reducing fever.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can be helpful in relieving pain and headaches.
 Low doses of antidepressant medications may be prescribed in some cases.
 As they tend to have slight sedative affects, they can assist with sleep as well as treating depression.

 Support and information

-The Associated New Zealand Myalgic Encephalomyelitis Society (ANZMES) is the national organisation providing information for sufferers of ME/CFS.
+The Associated New Zealand Myalgic Encephalomyelitis Society (ANZMES) is the national organisation providing information for people who have ME/CFS.

 Phone: (09) 269 6374 or (03) 471 6203